pip-services/pip-services-docs/content/en/toolkit/recipes/rest_service/_index.md

 ### Running our REST service

 With our REST service complete, we can now proceed to run it.
-The first thing that we will see is a message from Bottle indicating that our service is running and where is listening from.
+The first thing that we will see is a message from Bottle indicating that our service is running and where it is listening from.

 ![figure 1](./figure1.png)